Life hasn’t been the same for Regina McRae since her 84-year-old mother was hospitalized nearly a year ago and subsequently moved into a nursing home.

 - Distract the patient by offering to take them for a walk, engage them in another activity they enjoy (such as playing the piano) or move them into a different room.
 Hallucinations may subside when the patient is in a well-lit room with other people.

-But, Dr. Henning adds, “Sometimes hallucinations get so bad, when people lose their ability to care for themselves.
-Caregivers feel as if they have no choice but to send their loved one to a nursing home or memory care facility.
-Dr. Henning says its true.
-Caregivers usually don’t have a choice.
-When Alzheimer’s or dementia progresses to a certain point, the person needs 24-hour-a-day medical – more than the caregiver can provide.
-“Know you are doing the best thing for your loved one.
-Don’t feel guilty if you have to choose a nursing home.”
+But, Dr. Henning adds, “Sometimes hallucinations get so bad; and coupled with a person's inability to care for themselves caregivers feel as if they have no choice but to place their loved one in a nursing home or memory care facility for a higher level of care."
+When Alzheimer’s or dementia progresses to a certain point, a loved one needs 24-hour-a-day medical care– more than a single caregiver can provide.
+“Know you are doing the best thing for your loved one by choosing an appropriate level of care.
+Don’t feel guilty.”

 That was the situation McRae found herself in.
 Her mother is frequently sedated because of her condition.
 McRae says she’s thankful that her mother usually recognizes her when she visits, but longs for the days when she could turn to her mom for conversation and advice.